ThatXliner/blog/src/content/blog/for-the-8th-graders.md

 I did 8 classes in my freshman year.
 Do I regret it?
 Not really, although **I did envy** when other people were able to sleep in using their open period.
 They can just wake up at 8am and come to school at 9 o'clock, while I had to wake up at 6 o'clock every single day.
 But I would recommend you try taking 7 classes for all 4 years if you can, because of my [philosophy](#my-personal-philosophy-for-high-school-in-general)

-Here are my ClassChoice advice:
+Here is my ClassChoice advice:

 - Try to double Chemistry and Biology because this:
     1. Keeps your options open